 Arizona Humanities supports innovative, community-based projects that use humanities disciplines to connect Arizonans to the cultures, peoples, and histories of the state and beyond.
-We welcome proposals from a wide range of nonprofit organizations and encourages projects that are innovative in their approach toward the humanities and public programming.
+We welcome proposals from a wide range of nonprofit, educational, and governmental organizations and encourage projects that are innovative in their approach toward the humanities and public programming.
 Projects should use the humanities to provide context, depth, and perspective to issues of significance to Arizonans.

 Letter of Intent Deadline

 |November 1, 2018||December 15, 2018||March 1, 2019||April 1, 2019 – October 15, 2020|